 Whenever I travel to a new destination, one of my favorite things to do is wander the aisle of a local grocery store.
 Here, I find interesting products and experiences that offer more of a taste of everyday life than a restaurant might.
-Since international tourism is off the table right now, I’m currently satisfying my travel cravings via Amazon, in the form of delicious international candy.
+While at home, I satisfy my travel cravings via Amazon, in the form of delicious international candy.
 Here are my favorites:

 If you’re looking for an energy rush that goes beyond the typical candy sugar high, eat four pieces of Kopiko candy, which contain the same amount of caffeine as a cup of espresso.
 Indonesia’s popular confectionery is made from real coffee, and you can try the regular version and the cappuccino flavor in the Kopiko Candy Variety Pack.